BRUW Coffee Filter Update | Shark Tank Season 10

 • Sharks: Mark Cuban

-Max explained to the sharks that his best-selling product was the BRUW Cold Brew Coffee Filter.
-Every unit costs $4, but Max is confident he can get that down to just under $2 per unit in the future with additional scale orders.
-While the product is currently only being sold online, Max explained to the sharks that he was hoping to utilize their guidance to get into big-box retail.
+Max explained to the sharks that his best-selling product was the BRUW Cold Brew Coffee Filter, which retails for between $15-$20.
+Every unit costs $4 to manufacture, but Max is confident he can get that down to just under $2 per unit in the future with additional scale orders.

-As Kevin O’Leary asked about sales numbers over the past year, Max said that the company managed to do $50,000 in revenue during the last calendar year and is currently on a trajectory to double at the time of his pitch on Shark Tank.
-After hearing the sales numbers and learning a little bit about Max’s background, Kevin decided to offer him $50,000 for 50% equity in his company.
+Kevin O’Leary asked about sales numbers over the past year.
+Max said that the company managed to do $50,000 in revenue during the last calendar year, and is currently on a trajectory to double at the time of his pitch on Shark Tank.

-Lori Greiner decided to drop out because she wasn’t comfortable investing in this type of product.
-Daymond John was interested and made an offer of $50,000 for 30% equity and would prefer to take the product down a pathway of licensing.
+Daymond John was interested, so he eventually made an offer of $50,000 for 30% equity.
+That said, he would prefer to take the product down a pathway of licensing.

-Mark Cuban made an identical offer but wanted to focus on keeping the current margins and using the money for advertising.
-It didn’t take very long for Max to accept Mark Cuban’s offer, which ultimately wasn’t very far off of his asking investment.
+It didn’t take very long for Max to accept Mark Cuban’s offer, which ultimately wasn’t very far off of his asking investment anyways.

 Let’s shift to taking a look at the BRUW update after Shark Tank.
-The company eventually finalized and completed the deal with Mark Cuban.
-Max was able to expand his product line and offer a variety of different drinks that customers could buy through his website.
+The company eventually finalized and completed the deal with Mark, which was a great thing for Max.

-After a few years, the company was sold to Snarky Tea in April 2020.
-It seems that selling his entire company was a success story for Max Feber, who always dreamed of being an entrepreneur and coming on Shark Tank.
+Despite this, it seems that selling his entire company was a success story for Max Feber, who always dreamed of being an entrepreneur and coming on Shark Tank.

 With the company being sold and Max making a profitable exit, we’d call this BRUW update a success!
+However, this will be our final BRUW update.

 You can find the other company updates from Season 10 here: